senujalinal/HIT140-FIFA-WC2026-Analysis/README.md

 ## Collaboration evidence

 Git history should record work completed or genuinely reviewed by each member.
 The group should also retain ordinary collaboration evidence, such as meeting notes, team-chat decisions, peer-review comments, and a simple task allocation record.
-Jira and Confluence are not used for this project.
+Although we planned earlier, Jira and Confluence are not used for this project.
 Commit dates and authors must not be altered to manufacture a contribution pattern.